Speak Your Truth, Listen Deeply: a Mindful Communication Retreat with Lucy Draper-Clarke and Felicity Hart

 Mindful Communication Practices

-During this retreat at the tranquil Tara Rokpa Centre in North West Province, we will draw on the principles and practices from Non-Violent Communication and Insight Dialogue.
-These are held within a framework of yoga and mindfulness, in order to increase awareness, compassion and ease with ourselves and others.
-We will combine sitting practices with gently mindful movement practices too (yoga and qigong).
+We will draw on the principles and practices from Non-Violent Communication, and base these within a framework of mindfulness.
+These practices help us to increase awareness, compassion and ease with ourselves and others.

 Although, we want to communicate honestly, but haven’t been taught to do so.
 Very often, we desire to share our feelings and needs, but fear that they won’t be heard or that our needs will remain unmet.

 The retreat will show us a way of being very honest, without any criticism, insults or put-downs.
 We learn to be aware of our feelings and needs, make requests and stay open and respond to the feelings and needs of others.